Should I be on Instagram if I’m an academic?

 When you receive permission, be sure to tag them in your post, and in the photo itself.

-Instagram stories are so popular right now.
-Over half of Instagram’s billion monthly active users watch them.
+Instagram stories are so popular, over half of Instagram’s billion monthly active users watch them.
 Here are different ways to engage with your audience over Instagram stories.

 Ask a question